Betsy Cook

 Betsy Cook is an American-born singer, songwriter and musician.
 Since the late 1970s, she has worked mainly in the United Kingdom and collaborated with various British artists such as Gerry Rafferty, Ray Jackson, Lindisfarne, George Michael, Paul Young, Seal and Marc Almond.
-She later became affiliated with the acclaimed producer Trevor Horn and worked on several of his projects in the late 1980s and early 1990s before releasing her own album, The Girl Who Ate Herself, in 1992.
+She later became affiliated with the producer Trevor Horn and worked on several of his projects in the late 1980s and early 1990s before releasing her own album, The Girl Who Ate Herself, in 1992.
 As a songwriter, Cook was nominated for a Grammy Award in 1988 for the song "Telling Me Lies".

 Career

 Cook worked for many years as a session musician and backing vocalist for a variety of artists.
 Her earliest work was with Gerry Rafferty, providing backing vocals on his 1979 album Night Owl.
 The album was produced by the London-born producer Hugh Murphy, whom Cook married.
 The album also featured contributions from Richard Thompson and his wife Linda Thompson, with whom Cook would begin a working relationship.
 The same year, she also worked on albums by Mike Heron and the singer/comedian Richard Digance.
 Cook would work with Rafferty again as a backing vocalist on his 1980 album Snakes and Ladders, and as backing vocalist and keyboard player on Ray Jackson's "In The Night" album that year, again produced by Hugh Murphy.

 In 1981, Cook worked as a session musician for Bonnie Tyler and Sally Oldfield, and also for Irish singer-songwriter Paul Brady, playing various keyboard instruments on his album Hard Station, which was also produced by Hugh Murphy.
 Cook would work with Brady again on his 1983 album True for You, on his 1984 live album Full Moon and again on his 1991 album Trick or Treat.

 Cook and Linda Thompson began writing songs together in the 1980s, and Thompson's 1985 solo album One Clear Moment contained eight tracks that were written by or co-written with Cook.

 Cook also began recording her own material in 1984-85 when she co-produced the tracks "Nothing Ventured" and "Wonderland" with husband Hugh Murphy at the UK's Birdland Studios.
 Although without her own recording deal at the time, "Wonderland" was later covered by the British singer Paul Young for his 1986 album Between Two Fires which Cook worked on as a backing vocalist.
 The track was released as the first single from the album and reached the UK Top 30.

 Also in 1986, Cook began what would be a longterm working relationship with producer Trevor Horn and his associate Stephen Lipson by providing backing vocals on the second Frankie Goes To Hollywood album Liverpool.

 Cook then collaborated with George Michael by playing keyboards on his hugely successful debut solo album Faith, which was released in 1987.